On model selection consistency of regularized M-estimators: Introduction

 \section{Introduction}

 The principle of parsimony is used in many areas of science and engineering to promote ``simple'' models over more complex ones.
 In machine learning, signal processing, and high-dimensional statistics, this principle motivates the use of sparsity inducing penalties for model selection and signal recovery from incomplete/noisy measurements.
-In this work, we consider M-estimators of the form: \BEQ \minimize_{\theta\in\reals^p}\;\ell^{(n)}(\theta) + \lambda\rho(\theta),\;\subjectto\;\theta\in S. \EEQ $\ell^{(n)}$ is a convex, twice continuously differentiable loss function, $\rho$ is a penalty function, and $S\subseteq\reals^p$ is a subspace.
-Many commonly used penalties are \emph{geometrically decomposable}, \ie{} can be expressed as a sum of support functions over convex sets.
-We describe this notion of decomposable in Section \ref{sec:geometrically-decomposable-penalties} and then develop a general framework for analyzing the consistency and model selection consistency of M-estimators with geometrically decomposable penalties.
+Usually the ``simplicity'' of the model is encoded by the presence of the (unknown) parameters in some low-dimensional model subspace, and it si desirable for estimates of the parameters to fall in the model subspace.
+This notion of correctness is termed \emph{model selection consistency.} In this work, we consider regularized M-estimators of the form \BEQ \minimize_{\theta\in E}\,\ell(\theta) + \lambda\rho(\theta), \EEQ where $\ell$ is a convex, twice continuously differentiable loss, $\rho$ is a penalty function, and $E\subseteq\reals^p$ is a subspace.
+We identify two key properties of regularized M-estimators, referred to as geometric decomposability and irrepresentability, that ensure the estimators are consistent and model selection consistent.
+We also develop a general framework for analyzing the consistency and model selection consistency of M-estimators with geometrically decomposable penalties.
 When specialized to various statistical models, our framework yields some known and some new model selection consistency results.

-This paper is organized as follows: First, we review existing work on consistency and model selection consistency of penalized M-estimators.
-Then, in Section \ref{sec:geometrically-decomposable-penalties}, we describe the notion of geometrically decomposable and give some examples of geometrically decomposable penalties.
-In Section \ref{sec:main-result}, we generalize the notion of irrepresentability to geometrically decomposable penalties and state our main result (Theorem \ref{thm:main-result}).
-We describe a (partial) converse result on the necessity of the irrepresebtability in Section \ref{sec:irrepresentable-necessary}.
-In Section \ref{sec:examples}, we use our main result to derive consistency and model selection consistency results for two commonly used statistical models in signal/image processing and bioinformatics.
+The article is organized as follows: First, we review existing work on consistency and model selection consistency of regularized M-estimators.
+Then, in Section \ref{sec:geometrically-decomposable}, we describe geometrically decomposable penalties.
+Section \ref{sec:main-result} is devoted to our main result and some discussion of its consequences. converse results on the necessity of the irrepresentable condition in Section \ref{sec:weakly-decomposable}.
+The final section, Section \ref{sec:examples}, is devoted to applications of our main result to various statistical models, including sparse regression and low-rank multivariate regression.